Miami-Dade County Mayor Daniella Levine Cava Asks For Probe Into Party Switch Claims

 MIAMI (CBSMiami/AP) – Miami-Dade County Mayor Daniella Levine Cava has requested that prosecutors look into allegations that elderly residents of the Little Havana neighborhood in Miami had their party affiliations switched without their knowledge.

-The mayor sent an official request late Friday to the local State Attorney to investigate reports that elderly residents of a public housing complex in the heavily-Cuban neighborhood had their party affiliation switched from Democrat to Republican without their knowledge.READ MORE: Miami Weather: Stationary Front Brings Showers To Our Area
+The mayor sent an official request late Friday to the local State Attorney to investigate reports that elderly residents of a public housing complex in the heavily-Cuban neighborhood had their party affiliation switched from Democrat to Republican without their knowledge.READ MORE: ‘No Contact’ Water Advisory Remains In Effect For Parts Of Miami Beach

 Republican Party of Florida Executive Director Helen Aguirre Ferré told the Miami Herald that the party follows “all applicable” laws and rules as it works to register new Republican voters.